monkstudio/unicorn-fluff/README.md

 # unicorn-fluff
- Static site generator with Netlify CMS
+ Static site boilerplate using eleventy and Netlify CMS